 Growing Parsnips at the Allotment

-Parsnips are slow to germinate and are best sown directly in their permanent position.
 Some growers like to soak their seeds before sowing them to speed up the germination process.
-Also known as chitting.
+This process is known as chitting and involves germinating Parsnip seeds in paper towels.

 Parsnips like light, deep soil and can be sown thinly in rows approximately 6 inches apart and an inch deep.
-Sow a few seeds together due to the poor germination rates; these can be thinned out later to prevent overcrowding and smaller, mis-shaped parsnips.
+Sow a few seeds together due to the poor germination rates; these can be thinned out later to prevent overcrowding and smaller, misshaped parsnips.

 As the parsnips grow, thin them out if required.
 They will have luscious green, bushy foliage and when this starts to die off during late summer and early autumn, the parsnips are ready for pulling up.